 Also used and then subverted in The World Is Not Enough.
 The bad guys have kidnapped and killed an elderly official from Russia's Atomic Energy Authority, planning to replace him to aid their theft of plutonium.
 Bond kills and replaces their replacement (fooling the bad guys into getting him transport), and apparently successfully bluffing his way into the nuclear disarmament site that is going to be robbed.
 The subversion comes from the fact that Dr Christmas Jones, the film's Girl of the Week, apparently saw straight through it, and let Bond through while she grabbed security.
 She arrives just as Bond is trying to foil The Dragon's actual theft.

-In the 1987 film The Secret Of My Success, twenty-something Brantley Foster — a whiz kid business school graduate given a charity mailroom job by his uncle when the company he was supposed to go to work for went under the day he started — becomes a new executive in his uncle's company simply by taking over an unoccupied office, requisitioning supplies, and getting a secretary from the company pool.
+In the 1987 film The Secret Of My Success, whiz kid business school graduate Brantley Foster is given a charity mailroom job by his uncle when the company he was supposed to go to work for goes under on his first day.
+He becomes a mid-level executive in his uncle's company simply by taking over an unoccupied office, requisitioning supplies, and getting a secretary from the company pool.
+He plays the part so well that no one catches on to what he's doing.
+It helps that his mailroom job lets him go anywhere in the building unnoticed, talk to almost anyone, and observe the workings of the corporation in a way that the other executives can't.

 In Big Trouble in Little China, Jack and Wang bluff their way through the front office of the Wing Kong Exchange by pretending to be telephone repairmen, walking right past the guards without being stopped by keeping up a stream of fake phone jargon.
 Jack is actually carrying a phone on the assumption that this will lend some credibility.